UBGBC/fastq-to-consensus/README.md

 Consensus file fasta headers need to be renamed  --

 `for i in $(ls *masked_consensus.fasta | cut -f1 -d"."); do echo "sed -i 's/>MN908947\.3/>hCov-19\/USA\/NY-$i\/2021/' $i.masked_consensus.fasta ";done > cmds.txt`

+## Potential errors:
+This is caused by duplicate samples in metadata sheet.
+`TypeError: join() argument must be str or bytes, not 'Series' Wildcards:`